Nowadays, vehicles have become so much safer than they’ve ever been, and only continue to improve by the decade.

 If you notice any issues arise, don’t wait to find out what’s going on, do so as soon as possible.
 Even though your “check engine” light may illuminate, there’s also the chance it may not.
 So, don’t rely on only this – knowing how to recognize the signs of a failing neutral safety switch could literally save your life!

-Regardless of your vehicle type, the neutral safety switch is there to protect you, so don’t take it for granted.
+Regardless of your vehicle type, the NSS is there to protect you, so don’t take it for granted.